ashlyn/storygraph-enhancement-tools/README.md

 ## Contribution

-To contribute to this browser extension, clone the repo, then follow the [tutorial for loading an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest) in your browser.
-When developing locally, make sure to run `npm run build` and load the manifest file from `dist/` rather than `static/`.
-Navigate to [The StoryGraph](https://app.thestorygraph.com/) to debug.
+To contribute to this extension, clone the repo and open it in a web IDE of choice.
+Make sure to use Node v23.8.0 and NPM v10.9.2 then run `npm install` to install all required dependencies.
+This extension was built in VS Code on MacOS Sonoma 14.7.4 although it should be compatible with most operating systems.
+From the root of the directory, run `npm run build` to build cross-browser compatible extension files.

+When running the extension locally, select `dist/manifest.json` rather than `static/manifest.json` to ensure that the correct, cross-browser code is running.
+Open the extension settings from its icon in your browser, select some of the available features and save, then navigate to [The StoryGraph](https://app.thestorygraph.com/) to debug.
+Library and buy links should display on the TBR/read/tag list views, the Explore page, and individual book pages.
+Make sure when testing that any changes are at least compatible with Chrome/Chromium-based browsers and Firefox.
 Please file issues or feature requests as Github issues.

+### Chrome Local Installation

+Follow the [tutorial for loading an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest) in your browser.

+### Firefox Local Installation

+Follow the [tutorial for testing a Firefox extension locally](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) and select a file in the `dist` directory from the `about:debugging` page.

 ### Future Enhancements